fabrix-app/docs/en/extend/service.md

 /**
- * Services to assist in translating text into English using IBM Watson */ module.exports = class TranslationService extends Service {
+ * Services to assist in translating text into English using IBM Watson */ export class TranslationService extends Service {

   /**
    * Determine the source language of a given input string, then translate